The Bird is a fried chicken sandwich in San Francisco known for cage-free chicken, freshly baked buns, homemade slaw, and craft beers.

 In recent years, fried chicken sandwiches have become quite the craze.
 In the past, these sandwiches were mysterious and different.
 At Popeyes, people waited in line for hours to buy one.

-With delicious food and quick service, I wouldn’t hesitate to say that The Bird serves the best fried chicken sandwich in San Francisco.
+With delicious food and quick service, I wouldn’t hesitate to say that The Bird serves a great chicken sandwich in San Francisco.

 Pros